teesloane/made-with/README.md

 ## "Made-With"
 >Generating cool taglines for all the millenials out there.

-_Made-With_ is a for-fun command-line tool.
-Globally install _Made-With_ and generare your next footer.
+Globally install _Made-With_ and generate your next footer.
 No longer will `Made with Javascript and <3` dominate the footers of the internet.

 **Install**